Canadian Association of Professionals with Disabilities - link to home page

 Furthermore, if you would like to share your thoughts on what you think are the issues affecting professionals with disabilities and would like an alternative to meeting, you can e-mail, phone, or mail us.
 You can also provide us with suggestions.
 Both will add to our other consultation activities and aid in delivering a mandate to support professionals with disabilities in a manner that they value now and in the future.

 We would like people from across Canada to take on the role of building our presence throughout the nation.
 We have a mandate of community and regional networks across Canada supporting one another in their growth and development.
 If you are interested in building the network/organized presence of professionals with disabilities across Canada, go to this e-mail link - Yes, I want to become actively involved in building a network/organized presence of professionals with disabilities across Canada.
-If you are interested in building a network/organized presence of professionals with disabilities in your community or region, please go to this e-mail link - Yes, I am interested in becoming actively involved in building a network/organized presence of professionals with disabilities in my community or region.
-In each case, please state that you are interested in supporting this initiative(s) and why you are interested in seeing such a presence in your region and/or across Canada.
+Please state that you are interested in supporting this initiative and why.

 Growing Our Presence Throughout Canada National Task/Action Groups